RupeshKumar4511/Git_Github/README.md

 2. fetch all the commits and changes : git fetch --all --prune

-Here prune means once which are delted will also fetched.
+Here prune means once which are deleted will also fetched.

 3. git reset --hard upstream origin/main